CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_advanced_enterprise_general.md

 ### DevOps
 #### What is continuous integration?
 Why is CI important?
+Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.
+Each check-in is then verified by an automated build, allowing teams to detect problems early.
+By integrating regularly, you can detect errors quickly, and locate them more easily.
+Integrate as often as possible, this will lead to small or non-existent merge conflicts and bugs.
 #### Why are tests important in the CI workflow?
+Developers practicing continuous integration merge their changes back to the main branch as often as possible.
+The developer's changes are validated by creating a build and running automated tests against the build.
+By doing so, you avoid the integration hell that usually happens when people wait for release day to merge their changes into the release branch.

+Continuous integration puts a great emphasis on testing automation to check that the application is not broken whenever new commits are integrated into the main branch.

+A nicely working CI process needs the following:

+- Good unit testing coverage
+- Automation: tests need to run with every commit / merge automatically.
+- Ideally many kinds of tests: integration testing, UI testing, acceptance testing.

 #### Name some software that help the CI workflow!
+The most popular CI tools are:

+- Jenkins
+- Travis
+- Lots of hosted CI services: Gitlab CI, AWS CI, Microsoft VSTS CI...
 #### What is Continuous Delivery?
+Continuous delivery is an extension of continuous integration to make sure that you can release new changes to your customers quickly in a sustainable way.
+This means that on top of having automated your testing, you also have automated your release process and you can deploy your application at any point of time by clicking on a button.
 #### What is Continuous Deployment?
+Continuous deployment goes one step further than continuous delivery.
+With this practice, every change that passes all stages of your production pipeline is released to your customers.
+There's no human intervention, and only a failed test will prevent a new change to be deployed to production.

+Continuous deployment is an excellent way to accelerate the feedback loop with your customers and take pressure off the team as there isn't a Release Day anymore.
+Developers can focus on building software, and they see their work go live minutes after they've finished working on it.
 #### What is DevOps?
+DevOps (a compound word made from "Development" and "Operations") is a new practice and job role in Software development that emerged from the birth of the cloud and agile methodologies.
+It can be seen as an evolution of the SysAdmin role, but requires much more knowledge.

+Typical tasks of a DevOps person is everything IT related except actually writing the software.
+In practice this means the following:
+- Build systems that enable CI/CD workflows
+- Manage the "cloud", set up its infrastructure, security, install and configure apps
+- Make sure that there are monitoring and alerting systems in place in case of issues
+- Automate everything: deployments, releases, upgrades.

 ### Software Methodologies
 #### What kind of software-lifecycle models do you know?